OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - This program is a “fast track” program which means you will earn an Ontario College Advanced Diploma in 21 months.

-- The Power Engineering Technology - Mechanical program is accredited by TSSA for reduced practical time for 4th and 3rd Class certification.
-St. Clair College will find students their 4th Class steam time, the student must be prepared to go anywhere in Ontario and assume that the work placement is unpaid.
+- Program is accredited by TSSA for reduced practical time for 4th and 3rd Class certification.
+St. Clair College will find students their 4th Class steam time.
+The student must be prepared to go anywhere in Ontario and assume that the work placement is unpaid.
 4th Class placement runs during semester 3.
-Complete information regarding work placement is available from the Coordinator.
+Complete information regarding work placement is available from the Program Coordinator.

 Excellent job opportunities as 4th class engineers, maintenance technicians and plant operators in a wide range of facilities including electrical power generation plants, light and heavy industry, refineries, schools, hospitals, commercial buildings and municipal water and waste water treatment plants.